tradingeconomics/tradingeconomics/python/README.md

 ##Python Installation

 If you don’t already have a copy of Python installed on your computer, you can get it from official website https://www.python.org/downloads/.

-##Package Installation

-You can install the tradingeconomics package using a variety of ways.
+Thenm you need to install the tradingeconomics package.
+And you can do so in a variety of ways.

 Install using pip, a package management system used to install and manage software packages written in Python.
 ```python